Kurento/kurento/doc-kurento/source/tutorials/node/tutorial-one2many.rst

 .. sourcecode:: bash

-   curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
+   curl -sSL https://deb.nodesource.com/setup_18.x | sudo -E bash -
    sudo apt-get install -y nodejs

 To launch the application, you need to clone the GitHub project where this demo